victorjoh/valid-draughts-moves/README.md

 ## A turn

 The black and white players will alternate turns until the game ends.
-In a turn there are
+In the example images below, we assume that white starts from the bottom and black starts from the top.
+A single turn has the following rules:

 1. Pieces (men and kings) can only move on the dark squares, i.e. the white squares are always empty.